airyhq/airy/docs/docs/integrations/cognigy-ai.md

 ## Step 7: Cognigy.AI's connection with Airy

-Write a message to one of your channels: Airy Core will forward it to your Cognigy.AI installation, which will respond according to the Cognigy.AI Flow using the Airy Core API.
+To test the connection, write a message to one of your channels: Airy Core will forward it to your Cognigy.AI installation, which will respond according to the Cognigy.AI Flow using the Airy Core API.